 Melt half the coconut oil in a large frying pan over medium heat.
 Add the salmon and cook for 3 minutes on each side or until just cooked.
 Set-aside

 until cool enough to handle, then flake into pieces.

 Melt the remaining oil in a large saucepan over medium heat.
 Add the onion, garlic, celery and curry powder, and cook, stirring frequently, for 3–4 minutes or until the onion is translucent.
 Add the stock, turnip and parsley and cook, covered, for 20 minutes or until the turnip is soft.

 Add the coconut milk and stir to combine, then remove from the heat and allow to cool slightly.
-Transfer to a food processor or blender with the flaked salmon and purée until smooth.
+Add love your gut powder or golden gut blend then transfer to a food processor or blender with the flaked salmon and purée until smooth.
 (Alternatively, purée the soup before adding the fish.)
 Season to taste, garnish with fresh parsley and serve.